Van der Kerchove generator set

 Date: 1920

 Manufacturer/Brand: Van der Kerchove Workshops, Ghent (Machine).
-Charleroi electromechanical workshops (Alternator).
+Electromechanical Workshops of Charleroi (Alternator).
 Inscription on the machine: “Constructions Electriques de Belgique”

 Country: Belgium

-Technical description: The machine has an open steam cycle and is made up of two double-acting horizontal pistons provided with a Corliss valve system.
-The steam enters through the upper holes of the piston, and the exit to the exhaust pipe through the side ducts, regulated by a manual seat valve.
+Technical description: The engine is an open-cycle steam engine consisting of two double-acting horizontal pistons equipped with a Corliss valve system.
+Steam enters through the upper ports of the pistons, and exits to the exhaust pipe through the side channels, regulated by a manual poppet valve.

 Machine characteristics: Crankshaft : 105 rpm / Steam engine pressure: 16 Kg/cm2

-Isometric view of the assembly / View of subassemblies / Exploded view of the Alternator / Assembly of the steam engine (Author of the plans: F. Menacho Valle – ETSI Final Year Project cited in the final Bibliography)
+Isometric view of the assembly / View of subassemblies / Exploded view of the alternator / Exploded view of the steam engine assembly (Author of the drawings: F. Menacho Valle – Final Year Project ETSI cited in the final bibliography)

 2. Observations:

-1. The Van der Kerchove steam generator set is a testimony of our cultural and industrial heritage, being included in the Movable Heritage database of Andalusia (Code 185663) .
-It is also part of the Historical-Artistic Heritage of the University of Seville ( Catalog No.: 1772-MAQ .)
+1. The Van der Kerchove steam generator set is a testament to our cultural and industrial heritage, and is included in the database of Movable Heritage of Andalusia (Code 185663) .
+It also forms part of the Historical and Artistic Heritage of the University of Seville ( Catalog No.: 1772-MAQ ).

-2. In Spain, only 3 machines similar to the one described are preserved: In the National Museum of Science and Technology in Madrid, in the San Ildefonso Farm in Segovia (Royal mechanical sawmill of the Montes de Valsain) and in Motril.
+2. In Spain, only 3 machines similar to the one described are preserved: In the National Museum of Science and Technology in Madrid, in the Granja de San Ildefonso in Segovia (Royal mechanical sawmill of the Montes de Valsain) and in Motril.

-3. There are 2 plates attached to the pedestal on which the generating set is located (image 2).
-The first of them, dated April 1992, is titled “Steam Generating Set” and provides information on the use, the technical characteristics of the machine and the alternator, the overall weight and the services provided by it.
-The second plaque, with the date December 9, 2009 – the date of its inauguration by the Mayor of Seville -, describes how it was recovered and valued by the COIIAOC, in collaboration with the Cajasol Foundation and the Higher School of Engineers of Seville .
+3. On the pedestal supporting the generator set are two plaques (image 2).
+The first, dated April 1992, is titled “Steam Generator Set” and provides information about its use, the technical specifications of the machine and alternator, its total weight, and the services it provides.
+The second plaque, dated December 9, 2009 – the date of its inauguration by the Mayor of Seville – describes how it was restored and refurbished by the COIIAOC (Official Association of Industrial Engineers of Seville), in collaboration with the Cajasol Foundation and the Higher Technical School of Engineering of Seville.

 4. The Van der Kerchove steam generator set is also known as "The Steam Engine".